aleka07/digital_egiz/cursorkleosr/workflow_state.md

 *   [2024-07-21 14:20:37 UTC] Completed implementation of step 3.5: Kafka integration.
 Created Kafka Manager to centralize producer and consumer operations.
 Implemented message handlers for different topics including Ditto events, time-series data, and ML processing.
 Added robust error handling with dead-letter queues and proper concurrency patterns.
 Setting CurrentStep=3.6 to implement authentication and authorization.
 *   [2024-07-22 16:35:42 UTC] Partially completed implementation of step 3.6: Authentication and authorization.
 Implemented JWT authentication middleware, user registration and login endpoints, and permission checking based on projects.
 Added token refresh functionality that allows clients to obtain new access tokens using refresh tokens.
 The implementation includes proper expiration handling, user validation, and security checks to prevent unauthorized access.
 Continuing work on the remaining authorization components.
 *   [2024-07-22 18:15:30 UTC] Completed implementation of step 3.6: Authentication and authorization.
 Enhanced the authentication system with a robust project-based permission system.
 Created a ProjectAuthMiddleware that enforces role-based access control for project resources (viewer, editor, owner privileges).
 Integrated password hashing and verification using bcrypt.
 Implemented secure token refresh functionality with proper validation and error handling.
 The system now provides comprehensive authentication and fine-grained authorization.
 Setting CurrentStep=3.7 to implement core API routes and controllers.
+*   [2024-07-23 10:30:15 UTC] Partially completed implementation of step 3.7: Core API routes and controllers.
+Created a versioned API router with a clear structure for different endpoint groups.
+Enhanced the existing authentication and user management controllers.
+Implemented a comprehensive twin type management system with CRUD operations and JSON schema validation.
+Connected all controllers to the router with proper middleware for authentication and authorization.
+All controllers include proper request validation, error handling, and standardized response formatting.
+Continuing work on the remaining controllers for twin instances and other domain entities.